 While performing duties of this job, the employee frequently walks and stands.
 With assistance, the employee must be able to physically restrain, chase, and contain juveniles for their protection, protection of others, and/or self-protection.
 The employee must have the capacity to work in closed environment and work with criminal offenders, some of whom may be dangerous.
 While supervising offenders, they may interact with others, such as family members and friends of the offender, who may be upset or difficult to work with.
 Workers may be assigned to work in areas of the institution where there is a risk of violence or communicable disease.
 Occasionally handles emergency or crisis situations; frequently subject to interruptions, and multiple calls and inquiries.
-Must be available to work primarily 3rd shift, with availability for other shifts as needed.
+Must be available to work all shifts as needed.

 Usual Physical Demands